 - Make a senior management function, such as human resources, responsible for discrimination issues. - Take action to reduce the risks of discrimination, remembering that these may be higher or more evident in certain countries, industry sectors, particular occupations, or on issues such as union membership or pregnancy or maternity. - Review your operations and assess the risks of discrimination.
 The RJC hosts a risk assessment toolkit that includes a general risk assessment template you might find useful, especially if you are a small business.
-Alternatively, use your own tried and tested risk assessment process. - · Where appropriate, develop hiring, termination, promotion and performance review policies and procedures to address any potential or actual discrimination issues.
+Alternatively, use your own tried and tested risk assessment process. - Where appropriate, develop hiring, termination, promotion and performance review policies and procedures to address any potential or actual discrimination issues. - Train anyone involved in hiring, firing and managing employees in diversity and anti-discrimination to make sure they make decisions based on a person's qualifications, skill and experience. - Use anti-discrimination training to raise awareness of what direct and indirect discrimination looks like, and how employees can report it confidentially without fear of retaliation (see COP 18.4 Harassment, discipline, grievance procedures and non-retaliation).